johannschopplich/toon/README.md

 //   B2|1|14.5
 ```

+## Notes and Limitations

+- Format familiarity matters as much as token count.
+TOON's tabular format requires arrays of objects with identical keys and primitive values only – when this doesn't hold (due to mixed types, non-uniform objects, or nested structures), TOON switches to list format where JSON can be cheaper at scale.
+  - **TOON** is best for uniform complex (but not deeply nested) objects, especially large arrays of such objects.
+  - **JSON** is best for non-uniform data and deeply nested structures.
+- **Token counts vary by tokenizer and model.** Benchmarks use a GPT-style tokenizer (cl100k/o200k); actual savings will differ with other models (e.g., [SentencePiece](https://github.com/google/sentencepiece)).
+- **TOON is designed for LLM input** where human readability and token efficiency matter.
+It's **not** a drop-in replacement for JSON in APIs or storage.

 ## Using TOON in LLM Prompts

 TOON works best when you show the format instead of describing it.
 The structure is self-documenting – models parse it naturally once they see the pattern.